 In most of the Library’s databases, the URL that shows in your address bar is only temporary, so if you bookmark that URL or copy and paste it, you won’t be able to access it later on.
 In addition, others may not be able to access articles cited using a non-stable URL.
-Therefore, it is important to use stable links (also called persistent URLs, or PURLs) to bookmark, share, or cite articles and other items in the Library’s databases.
+Therefore, it is important to use stable links (also called permalinks or persistent URLs (PURLs)) to bookmark, share, or cite articles and other items in the Library’s databases.

 Academic Video Online

 Copy the URL shown in the address bar.